Complaints procedure for students - summary

 There are separate procedures covering matters relating to:

-- examination and assessment performance (see academic appeals procedures and academic misconduct code of practice )
+- examination and assessment performance (see academic appeals procedures and academic irregularity policy )

 - disciplinary issues (see code of behaviour )